libby-oliver/eeg-signal-processing/README.md

 # Applied Topology
-A repositiory of references on applied topology and persistent homology.
+A repositiory of reference material on applied topology and persistent homology.